shawnLeeZX/ml_math/README.md

 ## /algebra: Learning algrebra bottom-up or from intuition to abstraction.

 * algebra:  Now the construction of algrebraic structure has reached field.

+## /probability_theory: Learning probability theory bottom-up or from intuition to abstraction.

+* probability_theory: contains general introduction to evolvement of probability theory and intuitive background in event, randome event and random variable.

 ## /reference_lib: lib for bibtex